What is a BMS (Building Management System)?

 📌 In summary

-A BMS is the central nervous system of a smart building and makes it possible to manage comfort, safety and efficiency automatically and in a coordinated manner.
-Through integration with other systems, it forms the bridge between building management and industrial or IT environments.
+A BMS is the central nervous system of a smart building and makes IT possible to manage comfort, Safety and efficiency automatically and in a coordinated manner.
+Through integration with other systems, IT forms the bridge between building management and industrial or IT environments.